-The IGA has a new grant application process in place for 2018.
+The IGA has an online grant application process.
 Please scroll down for the link to our online application page.

 International Grenfell Association (IGA) grants are funded through monies raised since the late 1800s by supporters in Canada, the USA, Great Britain, and Ireland.
 Used initially to pay for programs now provided by government, these funds create a grant program that responds to the needs of coastal communities in Northern Newfoundland and Labrador.
 Areas of funding support include healthcare, education, social welfare, recreation, and general lifestyle.